A note from Founder and CEO Byron Dumbrill

 Open Source Software

-We're running a LAMP stack.
-It's a proven architecture and we feel that it's the right choice for what we were building and the scale we're hoping to achieve.
+Tripline runs on a LAMP stack.
+It's a proven architecture and I feel that it's the right choice for the product and the scale we're hoping to achieve.
 I'm always impressed by the skill and dedication of the open source community as well as all the amazing software that's available.
-Aside from Linux, Apache, MySQL and PHP, we're also using Squid, memcached, Imagemagick, Bugzilla and a slew of other open source products that we couldn't operate without.
 Thanks to all of you open source developers out there.

 Our Foursquare integration enables our users to create Tripline maps from their Foursquare checkins in seconds and visualize their lives like never before.
 The Foursquare platform is great to work with and their platform team is fantastic. developer.foursquare.com